 Tea tree oil rinse

-A 2014 study indicated that tea tree oil can reduce bleeding caused by gingivitis.
+A indicated that tea tree oil can reduce bleeding caused by gingivitis.
 Two to three times a day, mix three drops of tea tree essential oil and 8 ounces of warm water.
 Swish the mixture around your mouth for 30 seconds and then spit it out.Shop for tea tree oil.

-A 2015 study indicated that turmeric gel might prevent plaque and gingivitis.
+A indicated that turmeric gel might prevent plaque and gingivitis.
 Two times a day — after brushing your teeth and rinsing your mouth with fresh water — apply turmeric gel to your gums.

 After letting it sit for 10 minutes, rinse off the gel by swishing fresh water around your mouth and then spitting it out.Shop for turmeric gel.